-Specialised NHS genetic services have developed in the UK as regional centres of expertise, and in the northern region these are co-ordinated through the Northern Genetics Service.
+Specialised NHS genetic services have developed in the UK as regional centres of expertise, and in the northern region these are co-ordinated through the Northern Genetics Service which is part of the North East and Yorkshire Genomic Medicine Service Alliance.

-Many of our genetic experts here in the North East are nationally and internationally renowned for their pioneering work, with global reputations for both prevalent conditions and cancers, and much more rare diseases.
+Many of our genetic experts here in the North East are nationally and internationally renowned for their pioneering work, with significant global reputations for the care of patients with rare diseases.

 By working in close collaboration, clinicians, scientists and researchers from the Northern Genetic Service and Newcastle University’s Institute of Genetic Medicine are spearheading potentially life-changing translational research programmes (from bench to bedside) to better understand our genetic make-up and its links to our health.